Sorry, the race problem is getting weirder and weirder - ExBulletin

 Sorry, the race problem is getting weirder and weirder

-THE MOMENT of the national commemoration and prayer event for the 79th anniversary of Indonesia's independence on Thursday evening, August 1, 2024, attracted attention.
-There, President Joko Widodo (Jokowi) also representing Vice President Ma'ruf Amin, apologized for all the mistakes and errors committed in the exercise of his mandate as President and Vice President.
+THE MOMENT of the national commemoration and prayer event for the 79th anniversary of Indonesia's independence on Thursday (1/8) evening attracted attention.
+There, President Joko Widodo, who also represented Vice President Ma'ruf Amin, apologized for all mistakes and oversights in carrying out his mandate as president and vice president.

 “We are very aware that as humans, we cannot please all parties.
 We also cannot meet the expectations of all parties.
 I am not perfect, I am an ordinary human being, perfection belongs only to Allah SWT,” said Jokowi, who was a little choked up as he began his apology.